Yuki Wakai: Music career outside of Iris

 Wakai performed "Destiny Sky", the ending theme song for Kingdom; it was released as a single by Dive II Entertainment on 7 November 2012, making Wakai's solo debut.
 She has also served as a member of the musical group D-selections.

 Wakai also works as a solo musician under the name Yuki (友希), an alias she also used as a lyricist and composer for Iris.
-She had forwent her childhood dream of being a singer-songwriter when she settled for Iris, but reconsidered after staff encouraged her; however, she initially struggled for recognition due to her association with the idol group.
+She had forgone her childhood dream of being a singer-songwriter when she settled for Iris, but reconsidered after staff encouraged her; however, she initially struggled for recognition due to her association with the idol group.
 She released her solo debut single "No More" in 2021.
 In October 2024, she performed "Hello!
 My Dream", her solo debut concert.
 Her solo debut album Main Dish will be released on 29 October 2025.

 Voice acting and radio career

 Wakai made her voice acting debut in the 2013 anime series Kingdom, before starring as Miton in Mahou Shoujo Nante Mouiidesukara.
-She starred as Itsuki Sumeragi in Kakegurui (2017-2019).
+She starred as Itsuki Sumeragi in Kakegurui (2017–2019).
 She also starred as Maria von Messina in Wise Man's Grandchild and Mai Tadakusa in Yatogame-chan Kansatsu Nikki; she was selected for the latter she was originally from Gifu Prefecture and matched the character's image.
 She starred as Naoko Naruse in the 2021 anime Let's Make a Mug Too and was part of the anime' Mug-Mo tie-in musical group.
 Her other starring roles include Hikari Jogasaki in Teppen—!!!, Mamoru in My Wife Has No Emotion, and Riku Sorano in Princession Orchestra.
 Since 2025, she has starred as Miharu Kiryu in Witch Watch.

 In March 2022, she and Akane Takayanagi started co-hosting the CBC Radio show Takayanagi Akane / Wakai Yuki no Yaodagane.